 When it comes to building confidence after cancer-induced hair changes, where is a good place to start?

-There are myriad ways to build confidence around hair changes after cancer, such as;
+There are many ways to build confidence when it comes to cancer hair regrowth, such as;

 - Wearing make-up: if you don’t use it usually you can learn how to apply it through online tutorials or with an expert in-person.

-- Wear accessories which bring you joy: for example, colourful glasses and jewellery which you have loved for a long time or new pieces which compliment and make you happy to wear them.
+- Wear accessories which bring you joy: for example, colourful glasses and jewellery which you have loved for a long time or complimentary new pieces which make you happy when you wear them.